kalgoritmi/pycongr25/talk.md

 Note that patching globally at the place `FileIO` is defined does not work.
 Why is that though? [bullets]

 --

+Well, when we import FileIO from io module, inside our example module we bind a local reference to the name `FileIO`.

+Secondly, our patch targets the global `FileIO` name, but read_file uses the local reference already, so it won't capture our patch.

+To fix that we would have to do lazy importing, which would have called our patch before importing our example module.

+Or we would have reload explicitly, both of them not a good practice.
 -->

 ---